Taff's Well: Transport

-Taffs Well railway station, which opened in 1863, is situated on the Rhondda and Merthyr Lines.
-Services are provided by Transport for Wales northbound to Treherbert, Aberdare, Merthyr Tydfil via Pontypridd and southbound to Cardiff Queen Street and Cardiff Central.
-The average journey time to Cardiff Central is 20 minutes at a frequency of 6 trains per hour.
+Taffs Well railway station, which opened in 1863, is on the Rhondda and Merthyr Lines.
+Services are provided by Transport for Wales northbound to Treherbert, Aberdare and Merthyr Tydfil via Pontypridd, and southbound to Cardiff Queen Street and Cardiff Central.
+The average journey time to Cardiff Central is 20 minutes at a frequency of six trains per hour.

 Stagecoach South Wales bus service 132 between Maerdy and Cardiff Central bus station stops in the village every 15 minutes at peak times.